tbergdahl/VCEATutorPortal/Design Document.md

 In iteration 1, we implemented a basic framework for our application.
 We initialized the backend of the app, as well as an overall design for our frontend.
 We implemented functionality for register, login, and logout, as well as the sidebar for navigation.
 In the admin user type, you are able to filter users, as well as create and delete users of either student or tutor type.

 As of iteration 2, we have implemented every feature in the application except for appointment scheduling.
 Our database schema is fully implemented as our current plans for scheduling require.
 Our front end development follows a consistent pattern across all of the different user views, and is organized in a way that any user will be able to follow easily.
 We are currently on schedule and have even gotten an early start on scheduling.

+In iteration 3, we completed the rest of the scheduled features for our implementation.
+We fully implemented scheduling functionality, so students can schedule appointments with tutors.
+This also includes automatic shift generation and the ability to schedule and cancel shifts.
+We also refactored the rating system in order to extend off of this feature.
+In addition to this, we added more quality-of-life features, such as a password reset function, a .pdf preview for the generated reports in the admin view, standardized profile picture functionality for the tutor profiles, and an improved rating system.

 # 4.)
 Testing Plan